FF-Remote-Control/FF-Remote-Control/README.md

 and the page will reload.

-If you are using VIM and if VIM is compiled with python support, you can add the following to your .vimrc
+If you are using VIM and if VIM is compiled with python support, you can add the following to your .vimrc to integrate the plugin with a VIM shortcut.

     function!
 ReloadFirefox()
     py << EOF